testcontainers/workshop/steps/step8.md

 The only missing part is `LettuceConnectionFactory`'s arguments, Redis' host and port.

-We will use JUnit Rule for that:
+We will use a JUnit Rule for starting Redis:
 ```java

     @Rule